Consensys/ansible-role-teku/README.md

 | `teku_beacon_node_api_endpoints`                  | `beacon-node-api-endpoints`                  | Array.
 The beacon node API endpoints the validator client should connect to.                |

-### Standalone Mode
+### Single Process Standalone Mode

-It is possible to configure Teku to run in either combined mode (both beacon and validator run in same process) or standalone mode(beacon and validator run in its own process).
+It is possible to configure Teku to run in either combined mode (both beacon and validator run in same process) or standalone mode(beacon and validator run in its own process respectively).
 Standalone mode runs beacon service its own process and validator service in its own process.
-Systemd service name `teku` is used for beacon service and `teku-validator` is used for validator service when run in standalone mode.
-Ansible role defaults to run Teku in combined mode and behaviour can be controlled with the variable `teku_standalone_validator=False/True`.
+Systemd service name `teku-beacon` is used for beacon service and `teku-validator` is used for validator service when run in standalone mode.

 ### Example Playbook

 1. Default setup:
 Install the role from galaxy
 ```
-ansible-galaxy install pegasyseng.teku
+ansible-galaxy install consensys.teku
 ```

 Create a requirements.yml with the following: